Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Topological tools and the proof strategy

 \begin{thm} Let $G$ be a graph and let $e \in E(G)$, such that $\eta(G-e) > \eta(G)$.
 Then we have that $\eta(G) \geq \eta(G \explode e) + 1$. \end{thm}

 Inspired by Meshulam's Theorem we call an edge $e$ of $G$ {\em deletable} if $\eta(G-e) \leq \eta (G)$ and {\em explodable} if $\eta(G\explode e) \leq \eta (G)-1$.
 By the theorem, if an edge is not deletable then it is explodable.
 A {\em deletion/explosion sequence, or DE-sequence, starting with graph $G_{start}$} is a sequence of operations, which, starting with $G_{start}$, in each step either deletes a deletable edge or explodes an explodable edge in the current graph.
 The {\em length} $\ell (\sigma)$ of the sequence $\sigma$ is the number of explosions in $\sigma$.
+A DE-sequence is called a {\em KO-sequence} if its outcome is a graph with an isolated vertex.
 The following are simple yet crucial properties of DE-sequences.

-\begin{obs} Let $G$ be the outcome of a DE-sequence $\sigma$ of length $\ell$, starting with $G_{start}$.
-Then the following are true. \begin{itemize} \item[(i)] If $G$ has an edge then $\sigma$ can be extended by a further deletion or explosion. \item[(ii)] $\eta (G_{start}) \geq \eta (G) + \ell$. \item[(iii)] If $G$ has an isolated vertex then $\eta (G_{start}) =\infty$. \end{itemize} \end{obs} We call a DE-sequence $\sigma$ satisfying the property of part (iii) a {\em KO-sequence}.
-Note the obvious: appending a KO-sequence after any DE-sequence results in a KO-sequence.
-In Appendix~\ref{sec:example} we give a small concrete example demonstrating how to use DE-sequences to obtain a lower bound on $\eta$.